-The current TTP research crew, Les Eccles, Melanie Kempers, and Daniel Thurston are based in Guelph.
+The current TTP research crew, Les Eccles, Melanie Kempers, Daniel Thurston and Dan Borges are based in Guelph.
 Collaborators include the Provincial Apiarist, the University of Guelph and co-operating beekeepers.
 The OBA TTP includes an advisory committee of Pat Westlake (Business Admin), Dan Davidson (OBA President) and Paul Kozak (Provincial Apiarist).

 Educational, hands-on workshops are conducted every spring by the Tech-Transfer Program, at various locations in the province.
 Introductory Beekeeping, Integrated Pest Management & Beekeeping and Introductory Queen Rearing are the current workshops being conducted.